Types of holds in Office 365

 This type of hold is a query-based hold where you can apply the hold either on a complete mailbox or the content of the mailbox based on date, time, subject, sender, recipient, etc.

-Whenever “Litigation” hold is disabled for a mailbox, automatically Delay hold is applied to that specific mailbox.
+Whenever a “Litigation” hold is disabled for a mailbox, automatically Delay hold is applied to that specific mailbox.

 This type of hold is applied and is kept intact for 30 days.
-In case if we need to manually / forcefully remove a mailbox using PowerShell command, we need to remove the delay hold if litigation hold was recently removed.
+In case if we need to manually / forcefully remove a mailbox using the PowerShell command, we need to remove the delay hold if the litigation hold was recently removed.

 This type of hold is applied when the hold is placed on the entire organization and contents.